strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 Why might we want to identify the active producer?
 Say an application determines that a producer has failed and creates a new producer instance to restart a transaction.
 If both producers are now sending messages, duplicate records are being created and we have lost our exactly once integrity.

-By specifying a transaction ID, if a new producer instance starts, older instances of the producer are identified by their older `epoch` number and _fenced-off_ by Kafka so that their messages are no included.
+By specifying a transaction ID, if a new producer instance starts, older instances of the producer are identified by their older `epoch` number and _fenced-off_ by Kafka so that their messages are not included.
 This maintains the integrity of the message passing by ensuring that there is only ever one valid producer with the transactional ID.
 Each `transactional.id` should be used for a unique set of topic partitions.

 You can map topic partition names to transactional IDs, or compute the transactional ID from the topic partition names using a function that avoids collisions.